godotengine/godot-docs/tutorials/networking/port_forwarding_upnp.rst

                 # which displays the public IP where clients should connect to
                 #$WorldUI/HostIPLabel.text = upnp.query_external_address()

-And like every server has a disconnected signal once developed, it is suggested you un-map the port connections when your server/game closes, with the following code:
+And like every server has a disconnected signal once late in development, it is suggested you un-map the port connections when your server/game closes, with the following code:

 ::